 ‘After listening, they did their job.’

-When she first came to the Cardinal Hume Centre, she needed urgent help to keep her family safe.
-Without secure immigration status, she could not access basic support.
+When she first came to the Cardinal Hume Centre, Lena needed urgent help to keep her family safe.
+Without secure immigration status, she could not access basic support for her and her young children.

-At the time, Stella and her children were living with her partner.
+Lena and her children had been living as a family with the children's father.
 Then suddenly, that changed.
 ‘One day he just left and said he couldn’t continue anymore,’ she says.

-With nowhere else to go, she asked her landlord if they could stay.
+With nowhere else to go, she asked her landlord if they could stay in the house, even though she couldn't pay the rent.
 ‘I begged the landlord,’ she says.
 She was too afraid to approach the council in case it affected her immigration status.
-Instead, the landlord allowed her and her children to stay in one room.
+Finally, the landlord allowed her and her children to stay in one room.

-At the Centre, staff took time to listen and plan next steps.
-‘They are friendly and they listen,’ Stella says.
+A friend introduced her to the Cardinal Hume Centre, and Lena remembers staff took their time with her and planned next steps.
+‘They are friendly and they listen,’ Lena says.
 ‘After listening, they did their job.’

 Without immigration status, everyday life felt uncertain.
-‘When you hear that police are around… I used to feel scared,’ Stella says.
+‘When you hear that police are around… I used to feel scared,’ Lena says.

 Once her status was granted, things began to change.
 She could finally focus on housing, although it was not straightforward.
 With support from the Centre, she challenged delays with the council and worked to keep her family safe when they were asked to move out.